thinkb4/a-walk-in-react/day_03.md

 ---

 React components should be kept [_pure_](https://react.dev/learn/keeping-components-pure), the render function in a component should calculate a result and generate and output, but not do anything else.
-React is expecting all your components to be written as pure functions, this implies that you mustn't change any objects or variables that existed before rendering, as to not make the component _impure_ and introduce many side effects that could cause bugs and unpredicatble behaviour.
+React is expecting all your components to be written as pure functions, this implies that you mustn't change any objects or variables that existed before rendering, as to not make the component _impure_ and introduce many side effects that could cause bugs and unpredictable behavior.

 **Side effects** are anything that is outside of Reacts reach, it could be API/database interaction, using the browser's localStorage or setting up a server connection, in any case they
 `cannot happen during render` and so the **Effect** allows you to specify code that will run after a render, and it's side effects will be caused by the rendering and not by a particular event (like a user clicking a button).